AndHann404/IT-Ticketing-System/README.md

 - Software issue
 - Hardware issue
 - Network issue
 - Account Access
+- Other

 #### Determine Priority Level

 - Critical, High, Medium, or Low.

-Based on impact and urgency of the Issue.
+The level is based on impact and urgency of the issue.

+- Ex: If there was a Power issue for an entire floor, then the priority level would be High or Critical.

 #### Ask Followup Questions
 - When did the issue start?